declanbarr/Iris-Data-Set-Project/README.md

 * Reference other peoples interesing analyses of the data set
-    * ~Perform LDA on data set~ - show before and after pictures to illustrate how LDA has improved the separation of the data points (these pictures are to be added to summarise investigations below
+    * ~Perform LDA on data set~ - show before and after pictures to illustrate how LDA has improved the separation of the data points
     * ~PCA~
-    * Neural networks
+    * __Neural networks__
     *

 * Glossary of terms - provide a link from each term to a definition either at the bottom of the readme or to a separte file in the project folder/ provide link to wikipedia